Turaev-Viro invariants and cabling operations: Introduction

 A key property of the $(p,q)$-cable spaces is that they have simplicial volume zero.
 Theorem \ref{mainthm} provides a way to construct new manifolds without changing the simplicial volume while controlling the growth of the Turaev--Viro invariants.
 This leads to many examples of manifolds satisfying Conjecture \ref{GenCYvol}.

 To the authors' knowledge, in all of the proven examples of Conjecture \ref{GenCYvol}, the stronger condition that the limit approaches the simplicial volume is verified, as opposed to only the limit superior.
 Theorem \ref{mainthm} implies the following corollaries.
-For more details, see Section \ref{Sec: BoundingCables}.
+See Section \ref{Sec: BoundingCables} for more details.